 Associate of Arts in Human Services programs are designed to provide students with an overview of the sociological, psychological and economic theories and applications of importance in the field of social services.
 Students learn to work with families and communities in educational and work-related settings.
 Many programs require that students gain experience through volunteer work experiences or paid internships with human resources organizations.
-Applicants to an associate's degree program need a high school diploma or the equivalent.
+Applicants to these 2-year associate's degree programs need a high school diploma or the equivalent.